 Harrisonburg begins reporting at 0530 during crisis situations including bad weather conditions.
 Other local TV and radio stations also broadcast Augusta County School closing.
 It should be noted that during school closings related to weather, etc. the school and or parking lot is not open to students.
-In the event that you need signatures or faculty advisement, it will be necessary for you to wait until school is reopened. \\ There may be times when faculty will conduct clinicals or class regardless of Augusta County Public Schools closure status.
-Faculty will advise students when to attend during the PNIII portion of the program.
+In the event that you need signatures or faculty advisement, it will be necessary for you to wait until school is reopened.
+There may be times when faculty will conduct clinicals or class regardless of Augusta County Public Schools closure status.